 Unconscious Competence and Fascia

 Your fascia molds itself to the positions you choose most.
 If you have been taught that tucking your pelvis to flatten your spine is protective to your back and you do this regularly, your fascia will adapt and begin to hold you in the position permanently.
 The result is that the position begins to feel normal to your brain and your body.
 For many people this position is OK, until it is not.
-It may be a straw the broke the camel’s back situation where it just started to hurt one day, or it may be a situation where you needed good back strength and support such as lifting a heavy bag of groceries out of the car.
+It may be a straw that broke the camel’s back situation where it just started to hurt one day, or it may be a situation where you needed good back strength and support, such as lifting a heavy bag of groceries out of the car.

-For the low back fascia to be healthy it needs to move.
+For the low back fascia to be healthy, it needs to move.
 Ideally your whole body needs to move because the fascia is a whole-body system.
 Your whole-body posture needs to be on target for your fascia to be healthy.
 My goal with my clients and for those in the classes I teach, is to develop unconscious competence not just with tensioning the core during exercise but with the whole body.
 I want that unconscious competence to translate to movement outside of the exercise space and into life so we can do the activities we love and need to do every day easily and without pain.
 THAT is what is truly important.

 If you want to work more on your posture, join me March 12, 2023 for an in-person posture workshop.
 We’ll bust posture myths and get you in the know about what will get your posture on track and supporting your quality of life.